Adelaide United FC: Affiliated clubs

+A strategic partnership between Adelaide United and PSV Eindhoven was announced on 18 April 2024.

 Statistics and records

 Adelaide United have won one Championship in the A-League Men.
 They hold the highest number of FFA Cup trophies, with 3.
 The club is the only team to have won the FFA Cup twice in succession, in 2018 and 2019.

-Adelaide United was the first A-League club to appear in the AFC Champions League in 2008.
+Adelaide United was the first A-League club to appear in the AFC Champions League Final, which they did in 2008.
 Western Sydney Wanderers are the only team since to achieve the milestone.
-The Final result had Adelaide losing in a 5–0 loss with both legs having them be defeated by Gamba Osaka 3–0 and 2–0.
+The Final result had Adelaide losing in a 5–0 loss with both legs having them defeated by Gamba Osaka 3–0 and 2–0.

-Eugene Galekovic holds the record for most Adelaide United appearances, having played 285 first-team matches between 2007 and 2017.
-Craig Goodwin is the club's top goalscorer with 48 goals in all competitions from three spells from 2014 to 2016, 2018-2019 and 2021 to present.
+Isaías holds the record for most Adelaide United appearances, having played 286 first-team matches since 2013.
+Craig Goodwin is the club's top goalscorer with 48 goals in all competitions from three spells from 2014 to 2016, 2018 to 2019 and 2021 to 2023.

 Adelaide United's record home attendance is 50,119 at the A-League Grand Final match against the Western Sydney Wanderers on 1 May 2016 at Adelaide Oval.
 The record attendance for a home and away A-League Season game is 25,039 for a 1–3 loss against Sydney FC on 28 December 2007, also at Adelaide Oval.
 Adelaide United's record home attendance of all competitions at Hindmarsh Stadium was 17,000 against Gamba Osaka in the AFC Champions League Final in 2008.